Protect your Mac information with encryption

 It may take some time to encrypt, depending on how much information is stored on your Mac.
 However, you can use your Mac as usual while the disk is being encrypted.

 To decrypt an encrypted disk, Control-click the disk you want to decrypt, then choose Decrypt [item name] from the shortcut menu.
-See How does FileVault encryption work?
+See How does FileVault work on a Mac?